RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/taxon-form.md

 - **Parent of Taxon** - enter the direct parent of the taxon being entered.
   - for a family this would usually be the appropriate order
   - for a genus this would usually be the appropriate family
-  - for a species this would usually be the appropriate genus, e.g. the parent of Bellis perennis would be the genus Bellis
+  - for a species this would usually be the appropriate genus, e.g. the parent of _Bellis perennis_ would be the genus _Bellis_
   - for a subspecies this would usually be the appropriate species

-- **Name** - enter the name of the Taxon at the rank you want to add e.g. to add Bellis perennis the name would be perennis.
+- **Name** - enter the name of the Taxon at the rank you want to add e.g. to add _Bellis perennis_ the name would be _perennis_.
 For cultivars and hybrids, please use the following options:
   - **Cultivar** - enter the cultivar name directly into this field without the single quotation marks.
 Only the cultivar name should be entered into the Taxon field, eg, if the cultivar is of a species, the species would be the parent.
+  -
+  _Tip: Where possible, copy and paste the name from the online resource to reduce typing errors.
+Ensure that there is no space before or after the name._

   ![image](https://user-images.githubusercontent.com/6713716/174128098-249a8bb9-2093-49f9-b827-533a87f3527a.png)

   - **Hybrids** - enter the information as below as well as the Hybrid Information fields.
   - **Hybrid formula** should be entered into this field using the standard x key.
   - **Nothotaxon/Collective** names should be entered into this field including the x in front of the name.

  ![image](https://user-images.githubusercontent.com/8005676/180253543-3964eaaf-c3fd-4838-8e3e-ade538cf56a0.png)